-The Audit Committee is currently comprised of five directors of the Corporation, Karen Basian (Chair), David Appel, Sean Morrison, Susan Doniz and Hon.
-James Moore, all of whom are independent and financially literate for purposes of National Instrument 52-110 - Audit Committees.
-The qualifications, responsibilities and operation of the Audit Committee, as well as fees paid to the Corporation's external auditors, are set out under the heading "Audit Committee Information" in the Corporation's Annual Information Form dated February 12, 2020 a copy of which is available on SEDAR at www.sedar.com, and in the Audit Committee Mandate which forms Schedule A to the Annual Information Form and a copy of which is attached hereto as Appendix B. The fees paid to the external auditors are also set out on page 7 of this Circular.
+The Audit Committee is currently comprised of six directors of the Corporation, Karen Basian (Chair), David Appel, Sean Morrison, Susan Doniz, Hon.
+James Moore and Tara Deakin, all of whom are independent and financially literate for purposes of National Instrument 52-110 - Audit Committees.
+The qualifications, responsibilities and operation of the Audit Committee, as well as fees paid to the Corporation's external auditors, are set out under the heading "Audit Committee Information" in the Corporation's Annual Information Form dated February 17, 2021 a copy of which is available on SEDAR at www.sedar.com, and in the Audit Committee Mandate which forms Schedule A to the Annual Information Form and a copy of which is attached hereto as Appendix B.